Flexible Government and Economics Curriculum for Independent Learners

 - Choose your start date, then get 12 months to complete each semester-long course.

-- Course utilizes our excellent hardback textbooks
+- The online course utilizes our excellent hardback textbooks

 - Teachers can use daily “big question” and one-page chapter summaries for discussion and checking comprehension